Portfolio

 Solutions

-To encourage users to do career planning activities, I decided to show them the tangible benefits of career planning via features like skills matches for jobs and use calls-to-action (CTAs) to nudge them toward doing it.
+To encourage users to do career planning, I decided to show them its tangible benefits via features like skills matches for jobs and use calls-to-action (CTAs) to nudge them toward doing career planning activities.

-To do this effectively, I first created user flows for job and course searching for each of the 4 personas.
+To execute this strategy effectively, I first created user flows for job and course searching for each of the 4 personas.

-Next, I led the team in analysing these user flows, identifying optimal placements for features and CTAs that drive users toward activities like completing a Skills Assessment.
+Next, I led the team in analysing these user flows, identifying optimal placements for the features and CTAs that would drive users toward career planning activities.

-And once the user had done the Skills Assessment, they would be able to see how well their skills matched the job within each job posting.
-Otherwise, if they had not done the assessment, they would see another CTA inviting them to do it.
+And once the user had done the assessment, they would see how well their skills matched a job within each job posting.
+Otherwise, they would see a CTA on the same spot inviting them to do the assessment.

-Moreover, to tease the benefits of career planning early, we would deliver insights to users through Lite Profiling as soon as they onboarded.
-Users could choose to do a quick self-assessment that yielded less detailed but immediate insights on themselves and their career matches.
+To tease the benefits of career planning, the app also provided early insights through Lite Profiling during the onboarding process.
+Users could choose to do a self-assessment that yielded partial but quick insights on themselves and their career matches.

-As an added incentive for users to do career planning activities, we also decided to add an element of gamification through collecting badges.
+As an extra incentive for users to do career planning activities, we also added an element of gamification through collecting badges.

-Users would see colorful Profiling Badges appear on their Home Screen as they completed the corresponding activities.
+Users would see eye-catching Profiling Badges on their Home Screen as they completed corresponding activities.

 Outcome

-After creating an early interactive prototype, I led the team in testing just the job search flow to get a quick sense of whether our solution was working.
-We found that all users involved engaged with our CTAs and did the Skills Assessment as they did their job search.
+After creating an early interactive prototype, I led usability testing for the job search flow to get a quick sense of whether our design was working.
+We found that all users involved engaged with our CTAs and did the Skills Assessment as they did their job searches.

-However, after app onboarding and Lite Profiling were added to our prototype, more testing showed that users thought Lite Profiling was sufficient and tended not to do the full Skills Assessment.
+However, once onboarding and Lite Profiling had been added to our prototype, more testing showed that users came to think Lite Profiling was sufficient and tended to skip the full Skills Assessment.

 User flow before addition of Lite Profiling.
-Users would do their Skill Assessment, seeing the full job and skills matches.
+Users would do their Skill Assessment and see the full job and skills matches.

 User flow after addition of Lite Profiling.
-Users would skip the full Skill Assessment, seeing only partial job and skills matches.
+Users would skip the full Skill Assessment and see only partial job and skills matches.

-This drove my decision to change what users saw after completing Lite Profiling.
-To incentivise them to do the full Skills Assessment, while some insights from Lite Profiling would still be shown, skills matches were removed from job postings and replaced with a CTA to complete the full assessment to unlock the matches.
+To incentivise users to do the full Skills Assessment again, I decided to remove partial skills matches from job postings and replace them with a CTA to do the assessment to unlock matches.

 Final design

-The final design took users through a journey of discovering career planning.
+The final design took users through a journey of discovery in career planning.

-After doing the complete Lite Profiling, the user would see a summary of quick insights on themselves.
-They would also earn badges associated with Lite Profiling and their Values and Interests.
+After doing Lite Profiling, the user would see a summary of quick insights on themselves.
+They would also earn badges associated with Lite Profiling and with their Values and Interests.

-After doing the complete Lite Profiling, the user would see a summary of quick insights on themselves.
-They would also earn badges associated with Lite Profiling and their Values and Interests.
+After doing Lite Profiling, the user would see a summary of quick insights on themselves.
+They would also earn badges associated with Lite Profiling and with their Values and Interests.

 After doing their Skills Assessment, the user would see more insights about themselves and their job matches.
 They were also awarded the badges for Personality and Skills.